 They will contain,

-- Some colouring sheets and crayons to help de-stress.
+- A colouring book and crayons to help de-stress.

 - A dream catcher to help filter their dreams.